DecBayComp/VoxelLearning/README.md

 # Apply Voxel Learning to your data

 ## Load your image
-Voxel learning process required Tagged Image File Format (TIFF) image files of 8 or 16-bits.
+Voxel learning process requires Tagged Image File Format (TIFF) image files of 8 or 16-bits.
 We recommend limiting the size of loaded files to less than 1 GB.
 Larger files may be scaled or cropped via [ImageJ/Fiji](https://imagej.net/software/fiji/downloads) for example.
 Multichannel files organized using the ImageJ/Fiji convention are supported.
 To improve DIVA performance, use images that are located on your disk.

 If your original data is stored in a DICOM format (such as in the [example](/materials/data_examples/breast_cancer_image_01/raw_data/), you have to convert the data to a TIFF format :